jimbobding/Bar-Hop-UK/readme.md

 [Scheme Color](https://www.schemecolor.com/pop-art.php)
 [color Hunter](http://www.colorhunter.com/)

-#### 0e9594 - Blue Chill
+### 0e9594 - Blue Chill

 Was used for both header and footer of the app.
+The main colour of the app as it opens and closes the index page.

 #### FED715

+#### rgba(235, 10, 10, 0.5)

+### Theme for the cities map page

+These are the colours I used for the cities map page, I felt it was in the keeping of a comic book type theme, being opposing red and blue colour.

+#### #48a4d6
+#### #eb190d

 ### Logo's